salimkarbm/Nimiq/README.md

+## FENG

+Feng is an image processing api that resizes jpeg image to a thumbnail sized image.

 ## Project Description

- This project aims to give a real-world scenario in which you would read and write to your disk via a Node.js express server rather than a database.
-It is an API that can be use in two diffrent ways, a simple placeholder API that allow you to place images into your frontend wtih the size set via URL parameters.
+ Feng is an API that can be use in two diffrent ways, a simple placeholder API that allow you to place images into your frontend wtih the size set via URL parameters.
 The second use case is as a library to server properly scaled versions of your images to the frontend to reduce page load size.

 ## Project tools and frameworks
 ```